josecobi/URLSnap-Mongoose-Express-RESTful-API/README.md

 - `apikeymodel.mjs`: Defines the model/schema for API keys.
 - `qrcode.mjs`: Defines the model/schema for QR codes.
 - `urlmodel.mjs`: Defines the model/schema for URLs.
 - `usersmodel.mjs`: Defines the model/schema for users.
+Includes validation for the username, email and password fields.

 ### 3. Routes